When You Should Avoid Ice to Remedy a Dental Pain Problem

 It is a good idea to apply a cold compress or ice pack on the outside of your cheek if you're experiencing dental pain.
 A toothache, due to injury, is a great time to grab an ice pack.
 This is an excellent way to keep tooth pain under control.
 It is immediate and effective.
 If you don't have an ice pack, you can grab a bag of frozen vegetables and place them against the side of the face where your dental pain originates.
 You might want to put a cloth between your cold compress and your cheek.

 Equally important, is the knowledge of how to use ice.
 Using a cold compress, or an ice pack, is not beneficial in every dental situation.
 For instance, if you chew on a piece of ice hoping to deaden some pain, you could damage your enamel.
 The enamel on your teeth is the outer coating, and the only protection for your tooth.
 By chewing ice you could chip a tooth, or crack it, or even break the tooth.
 If the tooth has a crown or filling, chewing ice could break those dental interventions as well.

 If you have any pain in your mouth it would be best to call our office right away to make an appointment so we can help you feel better and treat the dental issue.
 Give our friendly office staff a call today to come into our office.

-Dentist San Francisco • About San Francisco Dental Arts At San Francisco Dental Arts, we provide comprehensive treatment planning and use restorative and cosmetic dentistry to achieve your optimal dental and oral health.
+Dentist San Francisco CA • About San Francisco Dental Arts Our team is dedicated to providing you with excellent, personalized care and service to make your visits as comfortable and pleasant as possible!
+Call today!
 San Francisco Dental Arts, 220 Montgomery St Ste.
-825, San Francisco, CA 94104 / 415-854-9396 / thesfdentist.com / 1/22/2022 / Tags: dentist San Francisco CA /
+825, San Francisco, CA 94104 ~ 415-854-9396 ~ thesfdentist.com ~ 10/3/2023 ~ Tags: dentist San Francisco CA ~